DataDog/documentation/content/en/serverless/installation/python.md

     To fill in the placeholders:
     - Replace `<DATADOG_SITE>` with your [Datadog site][2] to send the telemetry to.
     - Replace `<DATADOG_API_KEY_SECRET_ARN>` with the ARN of the AWS secret where your [Datadog API key][3] is securely stored.
-The key needs to be stored as a plaintext string, instead of being inside a json blob.
+The key needs to be stored as a plaintext string (not a JSON blob).
 The `secretsmanager:GetSecretValue` permission is required.
-For quick testings, you can use `apiKey` instead and set the Datadog API key in plaintext.
+For quick testing, you can use `apiKey` instead and set the Datadog API key in plaintext.

     More information and additional parameters can be found on the [Datadog CDK documentation][1].